 1. Choose A Direction

 The current state of affairs has forced businesses to pivot and change their marketing strategy.
-Some may only have to make subtle changes whereas others may need to commit to a full change of direction.
+Some may only have to make subtle changes whereas others may need to commit to a full shift in direction.

 Many have become discouraged that current circumstances have slowed business, but for those with the available resources, this is the perfect time to focus on improving your relationship with customers; there are many opportunities to focus on brand awareness, engagement, and top-of-funnel content.